Bavarian Potato Salad ‘Kartoffelsalat’

 If you have ever travelled to this part of the world you are guaranteed to have eaten Bavarian Potato Salad as it is served with nearly every meal.
 Being married to a Bavarian, this is one of the first German dishes that I learnt to cook, as it is such an important part of the local culinary culture.

 Potatoes are to Germany what pasta is to Italians: serious business.
-There are over 210 varieties of potato grown regularly in Germany, each with a legion of fans.
-The potato stall at Munich’s legendary outdoor market, the Viktualienmarkt, very nearly has cult-status as people from all over Munich visit to seek out the best and most flavoursome potatoes.
+Over 210 varieties of potato are grown regularly in Germany, each with a legion of fans.
+The potato stall at Munich’s legendary outdoor market, the Viktualienmarkt, has almost cult status, as people from all over Munich visit to seek out the best and most flavoursome potatoes.

 Bavarian Potato Salad